 Comprehensive Background Checks

-To ensure ultimate accuracy, DISA’s background screening procedures involve multiple National Association of Professional Background Screeners (NAPBS) FCRA certified employees confirming that all information aligns with the person who is being checked.
+To ensure ultimate accuracy, DISA’s background check procedures involve multiple National Association of Professional Background Screeners (NAPBS) FCRA certified employees confirming that all information aligns with the person who is being checked.
 These individuals also must hold a private investigator license in order to legally be able to research and verify information about the applicant.
 This process verifies that the information is accurate and is not information from an alias with the same name as the applicant being screened.

 Often times, instant background checks will find a person with the same name as the applicant and mistake it for the actual applicant being searched, thus providing the employer with an inaccurate representation of the person being searched.
 A comprehensive background check, like the ones DISA provides, will prevent any confusion or mix-ups with aliases.